Photo of Ann Dooley

 Ann W. Dooley Advancement Scholarship

-- Have a permanent address in Boone, Ogle, Stephenson, or Winnebago Counties
+- Currently reside in Boone, Ogle, Stephenson, or Winnebago County.

-- Be enrolled or intending to enroll in a post-secondary program that will enhance his or her life through employment and/or independent living skills for the upcoming academic year
+- Be enrolled or intending to enroll in a post-secondary program that will enhance their life through employment and/or independent living skills for the upcoming academic year.

-- Provide verification that they receive services for an intellectual disability, such as a reference from their primary care physician or school case manage
+- Provide verification that they receive services for an intellectual disability, such as a reference from their primary care physician or school case manager.

 For the purposes of this scholarship, intellectual disability is defined as having certain limitations in cognitive functioning and other skills, including communication and self-care.
 The intellectual disability might be caused by brain injury, disease, or genetics.
 Examples include but are not limited to Down Syndrome, PKU, Fetal Alcohol Syndrome, Fragile X Syndrome, and birth defects.